Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/cloud-administration-operation.md

 #### Continuous Discovery Overview

 To deploy an API In the AWS API Gateway, you create an API deployment and associate it with a stage.
 The Axway Discovery Agent listens for new deployments and for stage updates to existing deployments.
-When the agent receives an event, it will publish or update Amplify Central with the API details.
-It is possible for the agent to publish the API information directly into the Unified Catalog, or it can be added to the environment associated with the agent in Amplify Central.
+When the agent receives an event, it will publish or update Amplify with the API details.
+It is possible for the agent to publish the API information directly into the Unified Catalog, or it can be added to the environment associated with the agent in Amplify.

 In order for the Discovery Agent to receive the API details, the following AWS services are used: